MartinsAlex/MA_Backtester/README.md

-### A simple, but powerful, fintech module .
+### A simple, but powerful, fintech module.
 It allows to test strategies based on moving averages crossover, on nearly :

 * 100'000 stocks
 * 120 crypto-currencies